Last Updated on November 24, 2023 by Ch David

 Check out the full guide: Louis Vuitton Millionaire.

-In the image with the real vs fake Louis Vuitton Millionaire sunglasses above, we have pointed out how the fake item has all of its inscriptions at the wrong font weight.
+In the image with the real vs fake Louis Vuitton Millionaire sunglasses above:

 With this being said for the first step of the guide on how to spot fake Louis Vuitton sunglasses, let’s move on to the next way.

-In the image containing the fake vs real Louis Vuitton Millionaire sunglasses above, we have noticed how the same font-weight flaw applies to the right wing as well.
+In the image containing the fake vs real Louis Vuitton Millionaire sunglasses above:

 Yes, it may sound a bit strange for those who don’t know this, but Louis Vuitton makes… AirPods?